Bruce A. Morrison, President and Attorney

-Bruce is Great Rivers’ General Counsel.
+Bruce has served at Great Rivers since its founding: as General Counsel for many years and as President today.
 Cases in Bruce’s docket have included protecting parks and wilderness areas, improving air quality and public health, and protecting and preserving our Region’s rivers, wetlands and floodplains.
 Bruce graduated from Purdue University in 1981 and Washington University School of Law in 1988.
 He enjoys the outside and commutes to the office on his mountain bike throughout the year (as long as the temperature is no colder than 10 degrees).
 In the summer, you will find him swimming laps in the local municipal pool.
 He still occasionally camps and kayaks, although his body now protests more than it used to.

 Henry B. Robertson, Climate and Energy Program Director